ByteRookie/AGS_Service/README.md

 # Changelog

+### v1.3.6
+- Restored the TV source reset when a room turns off
+- Delay the source change slightly so the unjoin completes without errors
+- Final-room shutdown still uses `media_stop`

 ### v1.3.5
-- Removed pre-action sensor refresh for join/unjoin
+- Removed the pre-action sensor refresh for join/unjoin
-- Dropped the TV source reset when a room is unjoined
-- Final-room shutdown still uses `media_stop`

 ### v1.3.3
 - Ensured playlist clears when the last room turns off